Fair and Efficient Investment in Public Transportation: Results

-A natural question is whether our previous result extends to instances with more than one agent.
-Consider the case $k=2$.
+A natural question is whether \Cref{theo:1-graph} extends to instances with more than one agent.
+Consider first the case of two agents.
 Two situations may arise in an optimal solution: either the agents’ shortest paths are disjoint, or they intersect.
 In the disjoint case, the agents can be handled independently.
 We apply Algorithm~\ref{alg:dijkstra_mod} for each agent to compute their respective budget mappings, and then determine an optimal budget allocation that minimizes the cost (egalitarian or utilitarian).

 If the agents’ paths intersect, the situation is more complex.
-We may assume a single intersection bounded by two branch vertices.
+We may assume without loss of generality that there is only a single intersection bounded by two junction vertices (these may be the same, in which case the paths only intersect at a vertex, but do not share edges).
 Given these vertices, the overall structure breaks into (up to) five separate path branches (see \Cref{fig:inter}).
-Each branch can again be processed using Algorithm~\ref{alg:dijkstra_mod} before finding a globally optimal allocation of the budget across all branches (see Appendix~\hyperref[pro:TwoG]{B}).
+Each branch can again be processed using Algorithm~\ref{alg:dijkstra_mod} before finding a globally optimal allocation of the budget across all branches, see \Cref{app:fixedN}.